Kobee1203/weedow-searchy/README.md

 }
 ```

-If this option is not set, the default Spring Data Search behavior is to create `LEFT JOIN` if needed.
+If this option is not set, the default Searchy behavior is to create `LEFT JOIN` if needed.

 _For more details about joins handling, please read the following explanations._